-Minnesota has long been a leading state in The Minnesota educational computing.
-Educational Computing Consortium (MECC) was set up by the state over 10 years ago, to serve the emerging educational computing needs of the schools.
-These days MECC is the largest supplier of educational software nationwide and has just become a private company.
-Some of the MECC products are the best available in their field.
-In late November, MECC will be holding their third annual educational computing conference, a national event featuring experts computing speakers and educational as attracting several thousand attendees.
+Minnesota has long been a leading state in educational computing.
+The Minnesota Educational Computing Consortium (MECC) was set up by the state over 10 years ago, to serve the emerging educational computing needs of the schools.
+These days MECC is the largest supplier of educational software nationwide and has just become a private Some of the MECC products are the best available in their field.
+November, MECC will be holding their third annual educational computing conference, a national event featuring experts speakers educational computing as and attracting several thousand attendees.